aatifsyed/rich-tea/README.md

-# Elm-style architecture for TUI apps, powered by Rich
+# Tools for approximating The Elm Architecture, powered by Rich
 ![Fzf demo](./fzf-demo.gif)